Mapping where we need more and better bike parking in Toronto.

 It's time we had our own tool

-Cyclists need their own platform designed for their needs to raise issues that affect them.
-By focusing on bike parking we concentrate our impact on a specific issue.
+The goal of this platform is to empower cyclists and to give their voices greater power by making it easy to share and explore bicycle parking needs.
+By focusing on bike parking, we concentrate our impact on a specific issue.
 Too often reporting tools try to be everything for everyone and end up improving nothing for no one.
 Even a tool for cyclists needs to be specific to be successful.
-There is a lot of work for us to do but the foundation of any bike-friendly city is convenient and secure parking.
+There is a lot of work for us to do but the foundation of any bike-friendly city is safe, convenient, and accessible parking.

 Help us build BikeSpace

-We are a small team passionate about making our city kinder and safer to cyclists.
+We are a small team of volunteers who are passionate about making our city kinder and safer to cyclists.
 There are many ways you can assist us in our mission:

 This is an exciting project built by a great people and we invite anybody who wants to help to join us!